Essential Integrations for Multi-Channel Sellers: The Systems That Keep Fulfillment from Breaking

 Once an order is picked, the shipping layer becomes the next point of failure.

-A good shipping integration should do more than print labels.
+A good shipping integration does more than print labels.
 It should support:

 - rate shopping,